This document will walk you through the steps of setting up the Linistry integration connector module in your Wallboard system.

 These webhooks will be called by Linistry to refresh our datasource whenever there is a change in the line dataset.

-Once you created the API key you can set up your different webhooks, one for each of your datasource.
+Make sure you have the Webhook API keys set up from the previous steps and then you can start setting up your different webhooks, one for each of your datasource.

 Select the Refresh Datasource action type, Datasource as the target and one of the datasources set up in the previous steps.